maxdeyo/maxdeyo.github.io/essays/pairProgramming.md

 ### Expo Snacks:
 Essentially JSFiddle but for React Native apps.
 This has an Android, iOS and Web emulator which makes testing and sharing easy if we need help on individual components.

-### Skype, Google Hangouts and Slack Calls:
-All have similar features to Zoom if we ever need an alternative to Zoom.